aoifekeane001/pands_project/README.md

 ### Project Scope
 In Scope
 * Data: Fishers Iris data set (https://www.kaggle.com/datasets/uciml/iris)
+* Project Requirements:
-* Requirements: Python Program
+Python Program
-Outputs a summary of each variable to a single text file Saves a histogram of each variable to png file
+* Outputs a summary of each variable to a single text file
+* Saves a histogram of each variable to png file
-Outputs a scatter plot of each pair of variables Performs any other appropriate analysis
+* Outputs a scatter plot of each pair of variables
+* Performs any other appropriate analysis

 Out of Scope
 * Data: Any other data set not listed in scope of this document
-* Requirements: Any requirement not listed in scope of this document
+* Project Requirements: Any requirement not listed in scope of this document

 ### Project Objectives
 - Research the Fishers Iris data set online and write a summary about it in your README